AndreaPontrandolfo/sheriff/README.md

 ### Development

-1. Clone the repo
+1. Clone this repository
+1. Enable Corepack using corepack enable
-1. Install the dependencies with pnpm
+1. Install dependencies using pnpm install
 1. Do the changes

 ## 🌤 Changelog